-Hospital in China – A foreigner’s story
+Hospital in China – What’s The Deal?
+A Student’s Story

 This is the story of Lenka and her daughter Tereza from Liberec, in the Czech Republic.
 Tereza came to LTL Beijing to enhance her Chinese knowledge.
 Unfortunately during their first month, Tereza became sick.
 It’s something many people worry about when coming to China so Lenka, Tereza’s mother, has kindly put together their story in a bid to re-assure you, it isn’t as bad as you’d think!

 While travelling and exploring foreign countries, there are plenty of experiences we don’t want to miss.